biocore/empress/README.md

 Although barplots are useful for identifying patterns in phylogenies, be wary of reading too much into them!
 The ordering of tips is arbitrary, and this can distort the figures shown.
-To quote _Felsenstein 2004_, pages 573--574:
+To quote "Inferring Phylogenies" (Felsenstein 2004), pages 573–574:

 > It is worth noting that by reordering tips, you can change the viewer's impression of the closeness of relationships. [...]
 A little judicious flipping may create a Great Chain of Being marching nicely along the sequence of names, even though the tree supports no such thing.